unbit/uwsgi-docs/LogFormat.rst

 (Updated to 1.9.21)

-You can register new "logchunks" (the function to call for each logformat symbol) with
+You can register new "logchunk" (the function to call for each logformat symbol) with

 .. code-block:: c